-The Department of Communication advises each COMM and each TCMS major to engage in international educational experiences.
-These may include short visits to other countries, internships and service learning overseas but the most usual option is to study abroad.
-Communication is pro-study abroad!
+The Department of Communication and Journalism advises all students to engage in international educational experiences.
+Educational international experiences may include short visits to other countries, internships and service learning overseas, and study abroad opportunities.

 Why study abroad?

 A key factor in careers is global leadership in commerce and trade, education, cultural exchange, diplomacy, and political, religious and social pursuits.
-Study Abroad is a broadening experience and the world is bigger than Texas!
-Enhance career options and develop marketable skills including:
+Study Abroad is a broadening experience that helps us to remember and that the world is bigger than Texas!
+Abroad experiences also enhance career options and develop marketable skills including:

 - International and intercultural communication skills with clients and partners